-- (1) The accounting officer may procure consulting services provided that any Treasury guidelines in respect of consulting services are taken into account when such procurements are made. - (2) Consultancy services must be procured through competitive bids if- - (a) the value of the contract exceeds R200 000 (VAT included); or - (b) the duration period of the contract exceeds one year but the contract cannot exceed three years. - (3) In addition to any requirements prescribed by this policy for competitive bids, bidders must furnish particulars of - (a) all consultancy services provided to an organ of state in the last five years; and - (b) any similar consultancy services provided to an organ of state in the last five years. - (4) The accounting officer must ensure that copyright in any document produced, and the patent rights or ownership in any plant, machinery, thing, system or process designed or devised, by a consultant in the course of the consultancy service is vested in the municipality.
+- (1) A supply chain management policy may allow the accounting officer to procure consulting services provided that any Treasury guidelines in respect of consulting services are taken into account when such procurement is made - (2) Consultancy services must be procured through competitive bids if- - (a) the value of the contract exceeds R300 000 (VAT included); or - (b) the duration period of the contract exceeds one year but the contract cannot exceed three years. - (3) In addition to any requirements prescribed by this policy for competitive bids, bidders must furnish particulars of - (a) all consultancy services provided to an organ of state in the last five years; and - (b) any similar consultancy services provided to an organ of state in the last five years. - (4) The accounting officer must ensure that copyright in any document produced, and the patent rights or ownership in any plant, machinery, thing, system or process designed or devised, by a consultant in the course of the consultancy service is vested in the municipality.